 Advice or remedial actions to test subjects who fail to complete transactions or sample collections shall be reported.
 Such advice or remedial actions shall be limited to the minimum amount necessary because [BIOPP-Module] assumes that the computer is used by the single user without any support.
-The same advice or remedial actions shall be given to all test subjects
+The same advice or remedial actions shall be given to all test subjects with the same conditions.

-8. Requirement for the number of test subject, transaction and samples
+Chapter 8.
+Requirement for the number of test subject, transaction and samples